movestore/FilterData-bySeason/README.md

 **Years to select seasons from (`years`):** a string of comma-separated calender years.
 The (empty) default setting leads to the selection of records across all years in the data set.
 Example: 2013, 2014, 2015.
 If the specified season crosses December-January, the starting year of the selected season must be included.
 Records are assessed based on values in the attribute `timestamp`.

 **Name of the season (`season`):** a conclusive name for the selected season.
 This will be attributed to all locations during that season in the new column 'season'.
-Records that are not in the selected season obtain the column entry `none`.
+If you select not to filter the data, records that are not in the selected season obtain the column entry `none`.
 If left empty this defaults to the specified time interval, e.g. `11-24 12:00:00 to 1-31 20:00:00`.

 **Filter data for the season? (`filter`):** select whether to filter the input data to retain only records with a timestamp falling within the specified seasons and years.
 If unselected, the input data set will be returned with an extra column 'season' appended.
 Default TRUE.